 - Adobe XD

-In winter term 2019, KARLI will be tested and evaluated together with a partner school, the primary school Neuhofen an der Krems in Upper Austria.
-Students of the third- and fourth-class level will be able to test and use the application for a certain test period, followed by filling in a questionnaire about user and learning experience as well as user satisfaction.
+In winter term 2019, KARLI was tested and evaluated together with a partner school, the primary school Neuhofen an der Krems in Upper Austria.
+Students of the third- and fourth-class level were able to test and use the application for a certain test period, followed by filling in a questionnaire about user and learning experience as well as user satisfaction.

 A project at the St. Pölten University of Applied Sciences